 Ask your child to find a colored crayon they plan to use for drawing.
 But before they begin drawing, slowly move it in figure 8’s — horizontal, vertical, and circular motions in front of them — while having them follow it with their eyes.
 Doing this 5 minutes a day is an excellent way to improve fixation.

-From all of us at Advanced Eyecare Vision Therapy Center, we wish you and your family a safe and healthy few months ahead.
+From all of us at Advanced Eyecare Optometric Center, we wish you and your family a safe and healthy few months ahead.

-Advanced Eyecare Vision Therapy Center serves patients from Irvine, Dana Point, Lake Forest, Newport Beach, and throughout California .
+Advanced Eyecare Optometric Center serves patients from Irvine, Dana Point, Lake Forest, Newport Beach, and throughout California .